-- 79. Absent court intervention, the County Respondents and other county boards of election will continue to follow Respondent Schmidt's guidance, setting aside mail ballot envelopes with missing or incorrect voter-written dates in the November 2024 General Election and subsequent elections. - 80.
+- 79. Absent court intervention, the County Respondents will continue to follow Respondent Schmidt's guidance, setting aside mail ballot envelopes with missing or incorrect voter-written dates in the November 2024 General Election and subsequent elections. - 80.
 The Pennsylvania Constitution requires that ballots with missing or incorrect dates be counted.
 The disenfranchisement of the affected voters in this and future elections constitutes irreparable harm for which there is no adequate remedy at law and for which this Court's intervention is required.